Senna

 What is the recommended dosage of Senna?

-Reported potential side effects may include: Abdominal cramping, gas and bloating, especially at higher doses.
+For most healthy adults, Senna is well tolerated at studied doses.
+Reported effects can include: Abdominal cramping, gas and bloating, especially at higher doses.
 Diarrhea and urgency if dose is excessive or repeated.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Senna is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Prolonged use can cause hypokalemia, potentiating digoxin toxicity.
+Possible interactions include: Prolonged use can cause hypokalemia, potentiating digoxin toxicity.
 Hypokalemia can interact with antiarrhythmic drugs and increase arrhythmia risk.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(2 citations)